mchiovaro/mchiovaro.github.io/_pages/cv.md

 ## Talks

+<p style="margin-left: 40px"><b>Chiovaro, M.</b>, Xia, Q., Windsor, L. C., & Paxton, A. (<i>forthcoming</i>).
+Online affect and offline action: An analysis of the relationship between emotions on social media and real-world events.
+Paper to be presented at the <i>51st Annual Meeting of the Society for Computation in Psychology</i>.
+Virtual conference.</p>

 <p style="margin-left: 40px"><b>Waves of collective action: Dynamics of online and real-world activism in the Arab Spring</b>
 <br>Chiovaro, M., Paxton, A., & Windsor, L. C.
 <br>Paper to be presented at the <i>50th annual conference of the Society for Computation in Psychology (SCiP)</i>.
 Virtual conference due to COVID-19.